glennji/glennjicom-academic/content/cv/experience.md

 * Develop data integrations, customisations to the Palantir platform and entirely new services using the best possible technology available
 * Independently break down and solve complex client problems with little direction

-I have built and run a deployment all the way from the initial scoping to hardware installation, system integration, custom code and ongoing maintenance, using a combination of Java, Oracle, Elasticsearch, Cassandra and Gradle.
+I have built and run a deployment all the way from the initial scoping to hardware installation, system integration, custom code and ongoing maintenance, using a combination of Python, Java, Oracle, Elasticsearch, Cassandra and Gradle.

   """